ozerdur/MicroservicesDesignPatterns/readMe.md

 - Publish:

     - Sends to Exchange
-    - The message is lost is no one is listening
+    - The message is lost if no one is listening

 - Send: